Cooperative Edge Caching with Large Language Model in Wireless Networks: Methodology

 \subsubsection{GRPO Objective}

 We optimize the policy $\pi_{\theta}$ using GRPO, which eliminates the need for a separate value network critic.
-For each state prompt $q_t$, the policy samples a group of $M$ independent completions $\{o_{t,i}\}_{i=1}^M$.
+For each state prompt $q_t$, the behavior policy of the current update samples a group of $M$ independent completions $\{o_{t,i}\}_{i=1}^M$.
 To reduce variance caused by non-stationary traffic patterns, we compute the group-relative Advantage $A_i$ by standardizing the rewards within the sampled group:

 where $\mu_{\mathbf{R}}$ and $\sigma_{\mathbf{R}}$ are the mean and standard deviation of the reward set $\mathbf{R}=\{R(o_{t,j})\}_{j=1}^M$, and $\epsilon$ is a small stability constant.